 - Nestlé did not do enough to help the people of Flint in their time of need.

 - Nestlé Waters is a Swiss company, and not part of the Michigan community.

 - Nestlé Waters' proposed increase in withdrawal is not sustainable.

-- Nestlé Waters sued Osceola Township for not letting them pump their water.
+- Nestlé Waters sued Osceola Township for not letting the company install infrastructure to transport additional water.